Matplotlib cmap with its Implementation in Python

 Conclusion

-In this article, we learned about cmap() in python and its examples.
-We also discussed different ways of implementing colormaps in python programs depending upon the purpose.
+We learned about cmap() in python and its examples and discussed different ways of implementing colormaps in Python programs depending on the purpose.
 We also focused on the Qualitative, i.e., a miscellaneous case of Colormap implementation.
 Refer to this article in case of any queries regarding the Matplotlib cmap() function.

-However, if you have any doubts or questions, do let me know in the comment section below.
+However, please let me know in the comment section below if you have any questions.
 I will try to help you as soon as possible.

 Happy Pythoning!